Last verified · v1.0

 - Savings & Debt Repayment = 0.20 × Inet

-Needs are non-negotiable expenses required to live and maintain employment.
-This category typically includes:
+Needs are non-negotiable expenses required for basic living and continued employment.
+Common examples include:

 - Rent or mortgage payments